ShermanNovak/ShermanNovak/README.md

 - 👋 Hi, I’m Sharlene Tio, a Computer Science student at SMU
-- 👀 I’m currently looking for software development and data analytics-related internships
+- 👀 I’m currently looking for software development and machine learning/AI-related internships
 - 🌱 I’m always keen on learning more!
 - 📫 Please feel free to reach out to me at sharlenetioxn@gmail.com